delta-12/LaserTag/README.md

    The flash and monitor commands can be combined into a single command as follows

    `docker run --rm -v $PWD:/project -w /project -u $UID -e HOME=/tmp --device=/dev/ttyUSB0 -it espressif/idf idf.py -p /dev/ttyUSB0 flash monitor`

-The firmware can also be configured by running

-`docker run --rm -v $PWD:/project -w /project -u $UID -e HOME=/tmp -it espressif/idf idf.py menuconfig`

 Note: These commands assume the environment is a Debian-based Linux distribution with the target device connected on port `/dev/ttyUSB0`.